vipgupta/OverSketch/README.md

 2. b should divide d, m and l
 3. Columns and rows of A and B, respectively, are unsharded in AWS S3 storage (however, this code can be trivially generalized)

-Returns: A numpywren BigMatrix that contains the sketched product of A and B in S3
+Returns: A numpywren BigMatrix stored in AWS S3 that contains the sketched product of A and B